 The NUJ’s DM 2018 passed a motion committing the NUJ to support and publicise the work of the Media Fund.
 Trade union principles are central to the Media Fund’s operating model and its partners have to sign up to the following code:

 · They must abide by the NUJ’s code of conduct. · They must not be reliant on corporate or state funding. · They must support full unionisation of their workplaces.
 More information: https://themediafund.org/

-Our first meeting of 2018 is next Monday when we’ll be electing our branch officers and having a look at the preliminary agenda of the NUJ’s forthcoming delegate meeting.
+Our first meeting of 2019 is in two weeks’ time when we’ll be electing our branch officers and looking forward to the year ahead.

 Here’s a list of the branch roles and the current office holders.
 Let me know if you’re interested in standing for any of the posts (or standing down).